bischmlb/DM551_ex1/assignement.md

 b)

 The reason why ```A``` is always correct if it returns ```true```, is because it only returns ```true``` if it finds a second element ```xt```, which appears in the resulting set ```S'```
 Should step 2 successfully find a case where x_r occurs K times in S, and pass the resulting set S' to step3, but for every x_t there won't be K occurences, then we will return ```false```, and move to the next iteration(round).
-The algorithm will simply skip step 3 and 4, if it does not find and element ```xr``` that occurs at least K times, and move to the next iteration ```m+1```.
+The algorithm will simply skip step 3 and 4, if it does not find an element ```xr``` that occurs at least K times, and move to the next iteration ```m+1```.

 c)